 Does fridge require ventilation?

-Yes, a fridge require proper ventilation at all sides including the top for proper heat dissipation.
-When constricted without proper spacing, a refrigerator may begin to work extra hard which can have serious consequences on the long run.
+A fridge does require proper ventilation and spacing on all sides including the top for proper heat dissipation.
+When confined in a tight area without proper spacing, a refrigerator may begin to work extra hard which can have serious consequences on its performance in the long run.

 A fridge can be installed near a domestic oven in the kitchen when lack of available space around the house is the issue.
 But first, one needs to make sure they aren’t going against the manufacturer’s warning which is typically issued out in the manual.
 One should also check their oven manual to confirm that it’s safe to pair up with a fridge.

-When such is the case, the fridge can be installed with a protective insulate on the sides, with a minimum distance of 30 cm for gas ovens and 5 cm for electric ovens provided using a cabinet, drawer, or some sort of partition or screen.
+When such is the case, the fridge can be installed with a protective insulation on the side close to the oven with a minimum distance of 30 cm for gas ovens and 5 cm for electric ovens.
+The insulation can be provided by a cabinet, drawer, screen or some sort of insulate material.